tacitknowledge/emory/README.md

 ```

 Emory outputs some information into the console where it was launched from.
 However if you would
-like to consult more detailed information on what it's doing then feel free consult `emory.log`
+like to consult more detailed information on what it's doing then feel free to consult `emory.log`
 which is created in the same directory the `emory` command was launched from.

 <a name="emory-dsl" />